jazzband/Watson/README.md

 $ python setup.py install
 ```

+### Command line completion

+If you use a Bash-compatible shell, you can install the `watson.completion`
+file from the source distribution as `/etc/bash.completion.d/watson` - or
+wherever your distribution keeps the Bash completion configuration files.
+After you restart your shell, you can then just type `watson` on your command
+line and then hit TAB to see all available commands.
+Depending on your input,
+it completes watson commands, command options, projects, tags and frame IDs.

 ## Commands

 Here is the listing of all the commands available with Watson.
 You can also